A good night’s sleep may help to improve your performance!

 - If you’re able, set your thermostat so your bedroom is cool, but not cold.
 You may also use a fan or extra blankets to create a comfortable bedroom temperature.

-- Avoid exposure to bright lights right before going to bed (such as television, computer, and cell phone screens).
-The bright light emitted by these devices tells your body that it’s time to wake up!
+- Avoid exposure to blue light right before going to bed (such as those emitted from televisions, computers, and cell phone screens).
+The blue light tells your body that it’s time to wake up!

 Keeping a regular sleep schedule.

-- While this may be tough, sticking to a routine — even on the weekend — will help you function at your best and help you fall asleep faster.
+- Try going to sleep and waking up around the same time every day.
+While this may be tough, sticking to a routine — even on the weekend — will help you function at your best and help you fall asleep faster.

 - If you can’t stick to a regular sleep time every day, try to stay within a two-hour window of your normal bedtime and wake up around the time you usually do.